L&D Travel Nurse Jobs in Tennessee

 L&D contracts in Tennessee pay well, and the no-state-income-tax angle stretches every dollar further.
 Based on current market data, weekly pay for travel L&D RNs in Tennessee generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts at the higher-acuity programs and those carrying more call tend toward the top end.
 And because Tennessee doesn’t tax your income at the state level, your take-home goes further here than the same package would in most other states.

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends — and with no Tennessee income tax, the taxable portion stretches further
+• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends, and with no Tennessee income tax, the taxable portion stretches further

 • Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+You find and book your own place.
+Junxion doesn’t handle the booking itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend included in the deal

 • Health, dental, and vision insurance